 Designthinking is a non-linear process, which follows the product for whole development life-cycle.
+Each project is different and the milestones can be different.
 User experience process should be impartial to complete the project successfully.
 When everyone in teams gets involved they understand user concerns and usability issues, they become better at communication and preventing problems.
 UX designers are connectors between users, developers and business leaders.

 In an agile environment the phases run parallel instead of following each other.
 Building final wireframes are in fact defining requirement and are better than any documentation.